Discover San Francisco : Neighborhoods of San Francisco

 Union Square.
 This large square takes its name from the rallies held in support of the Union Army, the Northern army that defeated the Confederate South during the years of the Civil War.

-Today, it's the heart of Downtown: here you'll find the biggest department stores (Macy's, Nieman Marcus, Saks Fifth Avenue and Bloomingdale's), luxury boutiques (on Maiden Lane, east of the square), most hotels and major transport links (BART, MUNI and cable car).
+Today, it's the heart of Downtown: here you'll find the biggest department stores (Macy's, Neiman Marcus, Saks Fifth Avenue and Bloomingdale's), luxury boutiques (on Maiden Lane, to the east of the square), most hotels and major transport links (BART, MUNI and cable car).

 Concerts, dance classes and exhibitions are regularly held in the square, where it's a great place to stop for a quick lunch on sunny days.
 We advise you to stop here only at lunchtime, for a quick break after a shopping spree, as the restaurants around here are not the best.

 Finally, close to Union Square is San Francisco's French Quarter.
-Here you'll find the French Consulate, Notre-Dame des Victoires church with Sunday service in French and a large number of restaurants run by compatriots, especially around Belden Place (historic French Quarter).
+Here you'll find the French Consulate, Notre-Dame des Victoires church with Sunday service in French, and a large number of restaurants run by compatriots, especially around Belden Place (the historic French Quarter).

 Tenderloin.
-North-east of Civi Center is the Tenderloin district.
-This is a notoriously risky area, especially at night.
-You'll see an impressive number of homeless, especially in front of the Glide Memorial Church (on Ellis Street).
-With its drug problems and extreme poverty, it's a bit of a mirror image of American life, just a stone's throw from the luxury boutiques of Union Square.
+To the northeast of Civic Center, Tenderloin has a reputation for being risky, especially at night.
+You'll see an impressive number of homeless, especially in front of Glide Memorial Church (on Ellis Street), but tents are everywhere on the sidewalks inhabited by many drug addicts.
+Drug problems and extreme poverty, a stone's throw from the luxury boutiques of Union Square.
 At the turn of the century, the Tenderloin was renowned for its brothels, gambling dens and drinking establishments.
 It was also here that the first gay bars saw the light of day before the beginnings of the Castro.
 Today, it's a lively nightlife district, with some excellent restaurants and bars.
-Unfortunately, poverty and insecurity remain constant.
-San Francisco's municipal government, aware of the unease between the impeccable Civic Center and the bleak Tenderloin, launched a rehabilitation project in 2013 to restore the image of its administrative center.
+Unfortunately, poverty and insecurity remain constant, and you absolutely must take a cab to get there at night.
+The city of San Francisco, aware of the malaise between the impeccable Civic Center and the sad Tenderloin, has been trying for the last ten years to improve the district's image, but the country's opioid crisis, combined with the use of fentanyl, has worsened the situation in this neighborhood in recent years.

 Theater District.
 The border between Union Square and the Tenderloin is home to the Theater District, a neighborhood where the arts take center stage.
 The most emblematic venues are the American Conservatory Theater and the Curran Theater, but other smaller stages are sometimes hidden away in pretty buildings (Playhouse in the Kensington Park Hotel)...